da-imran/workspace-manager/README.Docker.md

 Your application will be available at http://localhost:8000.

-You will need to run php artisan commnad by exec into the laravel application container:
+You will need to run php artisan commnad by exec into the laravel application container: <br>
-`docker exec -it laravel_app bash`
+`docker exec -it laravel_app bash` <br>
 `php artisan migrate`.

 ### PHP extensions